1. Bring the feels

 Believe it or not, people are influenced by the type of paper or board you use.
 It’s part of your personal brand.
 It subconciously signals how credible you are as a candidate.
 We can help you present the best version of yourself.
 Here’s how;

-Great Value: We’re hooked into the famous printing.com supply chain which means we can offer high quality printing at the lowest possible prices.
+- Great value: We can offer high quality printing at the lowest possible prices.

-Great design: Recent election marketing we’ve seen has been shocking.
+- Great design: Recent election marketing we’ve seen has been shocking.
 We know how to design and get your message across, without confusing voters.
-Let us help.